abpframework/abp/docs/en/UI/AspNetCore/Tag-Helpers/Collapse.md

 ### multi

-A value indicates if an `abp-button` or `a` can show and hide multiple collapse body element.
+A value indicates if an `abp-collapse-body` can be shown or hidden by an element that can show/hide multiple collapse bodies.
+Basically, this attribute adds "multi-collapse" class to `abp-collapse-body`.
 Should be one of the following values:

 * `false` (default value)
 * `true`